DunamisMax/Rust/Code/hello-world-cli/README.md

     ├── weather-cli
     ├── file-commander
     ├── <other projects>
-    └── user-greeter  <-- You are here
+    └── hello-world-cli  <-- You are here
         ├── Cargo.toml
         ├── src
         │   └── main.rs